Followers of many religions believe that their own sacred texts are inerrant. This is

 concept has obvious difficulties when it is applied to persons who have

-never heard of the gospel or the Bible, or perhaps even Christianity
+never heard of Jesus, the gospel, the Bible, or perhaps even Christianity

 itself.